 What Should I Do If I Accidentally Sand Too Much?

-- Repaint or finish: Once you have addressed the over-sanding issue and achieved a more even surface, you may need to repaint or reapply the finish.
-Make sure to match the colour and texture of the surrounding area to achieve a cohesive appearance.
+- Repaint or Refinish: After achieving a smooth surface, repaint or refinish to match the colour and texture of the area for a cohesive look.